Holes-in-the-Code/hitw-economy-plugin/README.md

-# hitw-economy-plugin
+# hitw-plugin
-A plugin to manage the HitW currency system
+The Hole in the Wall point system plugin